 Many are also looking for budget-friendly ways to create a sanctuary of one’s own, whether that’s a place to do yoga or meditation, or simply the ability to run a hot bath and shut the door (my personal favorite.)
 In my experience, sometimes the things that make the biggest difference in my happiness levels don’t cost any money at all.
 As you’ll read in our editors’ mood-boosting tips below, using music, scent, and the outdoors can be just as joy-sparking as buying a new sofa.

 So, scroll on for a few of the most recent things our editors have done to create a happy home this year (starting with mine), and I’d love to hear in the comments how you’re creating joy in your own home.

 Place a soft, plush rug under the bed.

 I used to have natural fiber rugs like jute or sisal in my bedroom because I love the earthy texture.
 That said, it’s not the softest material for bare feet.
 After swapping it out for a higher-pile wool rug under the bed, I’m wondering how I ever lived without the feeling of sinking my feet into something warm and plush when I climb out of bed in the morning.
 It’s truly the ultimate luxury, and such a comforting way to start the day that always puts a smile on my face.
-(Here’s a link to my rug – I’m obsessed.)
+Safe to say, I’m obsessed.